cloudnative-pg/cloudnative-pg/docs/src/installation_upgrade.md

 delay for the Kubernetes liveness probe.
-Given that all the supported Kubernetes releases provide [startup probes](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/#define-startup-probes), version 1.21 has adopted this approach as well (`startDelay` is now automatically divided into periods of the duration of 10 seconds each).
+Given that all the supported Kubernetes releases provide [startup probes](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/#define-startup-probes), version 1.21 has adopted this approach as well (`startDelay` is now automatically divided into periods of 10 seconds of duration  each).

 !!!
 Important
     In order to add the `startupProbe`, each pod needs to be restarted.
-    As a result, when you upgrade the operator, an extraordinary rolling update of the cluster will be executed even in the online update case.
+    As a result, when you upgrade the operator, a one-time rolling update of the cluster will be executed even in the online update case.

 Despite the recommendations to change and tune this value, almost all the cases